-As at 31 December 2023, the carrying amount of inventories is approximately RMB17,477,000 (2022: RMB16,277,000).
-No write-down of inventories has been recognised during the years ended 31 December 2023 and 2022.
+As at 31 December 2024, the carrying amount of inventories is approximately RMB8,526,000 (2023: RMB17,477,000).
+No provision for inventories has been recognised for the years ended 31 December 2024 and 2023.

-5. SEGMENT INFORMATION
+SEGMENT INFORMATION

-The Group's businesses include (i) the Tin Operations; and (ii) repackaging and sales of cosmetic products which commenced during the year ended 31 December 2023.
+The Group's businesses include (i) the Tin Operations; and (ii) repackaging and sales of products which were commenced during the year ended 31 December 2023.
 The Group's chief operating decision makers (the "CODM") have been identified as the executive directors of the Company.
 The information reported to the CODM, for the purpose of resources allocation and assessment of performance, does not contain discrete operating segment financial information and the CODM reviewed the financial results of the Group as a whole.
 Accordingly, no segment information is presented.